Trust Territory of the Pacific Islands: Education

+All instruction was in English in the Trust Territory at educational facilities.
+The government of the Trust Territory had a goal of establishing universal free education from elementary school through high school.
+Natives did participate in educational administration in the territory.

 In 1947, the Mariana Islands' Teacher Training School (MITTS), a normal school serving all areas of the Trust Territory, opened in Guam.
 It moved to Chuuk in 1948, to be more central in the Trust Territory, and was renamed Pacific Islands' Teacher Training School (PITTS).
 It transitioned from being a normal school to a comprehensive secondary school, so it was renamed the Pacific Islands Central School (PICS).
 The school moved to Pohnpei in 1959.
 It was a three-year institution housing students who graduated from intermediate schools.
 The school, later known as Pohnpei Island Central School (PICS), is now Bailey Olter High School.

 Palau Intermediate School, established in 1946, became Palau High School in 1962 as it added senior high grades.
 From the late 1960s to the middle of the 1970s, several public high schools were built or received additions in the Trust Territory.
 They included Jaluit High School, Kosrae High School, Marshall Islands High School in Majuro, Palau High, PICS, and Truk High School (now Chuuk High School).
 The Micronesian Occupational College in Koror, Palau, was also built.
 It later merged with the Kolonia-based Community College of Micronesia, which began operations in 1969, into the College of Micronesia-FSM in 1976.

-Current status
+Economy

+The economy of the TTPI was largely based on subsistence farming and fishing along with to a degree copra and tourism.
+There was a heavy dependency upon the United States.

+The US Dollar served as the currency as it did not have a currency of its own.
+Banks from the United States did provide their services in the territory with a presence being in every district.

+Transportation

+Transportation was provided by sea for cargo and by air for passengers.

+Passenger air service was available to all districts in the TTPI initially via the United States Navy until 1951, then Trust Territory Air Service from 1951 to 1968, and thereafter by Air Micronesia, later known as Continental Micronesia.

+Status

 Following the termination of the trusteeship, the territory of the former TTPI became four separate jurisdictions: